https://www.instagram.com/sweech/ https://www.instagram.com/sweech/

 I am counting down for my trip to Mt K, down with a cough, I am feeling rather nervous.
 All my training efforts over the past few months might be futile if my attempt is unsuccessful.

 Over the past few months I have paced myself to cover hikes above 10km, with some considerable elevation preferably from 500-700m.
 It is hard to find hikes around Kuala Lumpur area will high elevations unless you are tres-passing.
-Bukit Saga and Ah Pek elevation gradients are good training ground if you don't wish to drive so far, to Gunung Datuk or Bukit Kutu(and appoint a guide each time)!
+Bukit Saga and Ah Pek elevation gradients are good training ground.
+Negeri Sembilan, Gunung Angsi, Gunung Datuk is equally good just far if you are staying in Kuala Lumpur.

-After returning from the trip, I realised that it is necessary to train on hikes above 10km Most hikers who take 2 day one night package, you will be descending from 4095m to 1800m, 9km in a day.
-And this has not included, the predawn ascend at 2.30am from 3272m to 4095m in 3km.
-Therefore you have to be prepared to trek for around 12km on the day.
+After returning from the trip, I realized that training for hikes exceeding 10km is essential.
+Most hikers who opt for a 2-day, 1-night package will descend from 4095m to 1800m, covering 9km in a single day.
+This does not include the predawn ascent starting at 2:30am in darknest, climbing from 3272m to 4095m over 3km.
+Therefore, you need to be prepared to trek approximately 12km on the second day.

 When it rains, the upper peak of the mountain becomes the source of the great big waterfall!